ATLFlight/ATLFlightDocs/UserGuide.md

 ## Camera
 ### Take a picture
 The following is required to take a picture:
-   - The camera::ICameraDevice::takePicture() function triggers the capture of a snapshot.
+   - The ```camera::ICameraDevice::takePicture()``` function triggers the capture of a snapshot.
    - The caller must wait for the snapshot frame to be delivered before additional pictures can be taken.
-   - The output snapshot image is delivered in the camera::ICameraListener::onPictureFrame() callback.
+   - The output snapshot image is delivered in the ```camera::ICameraListener::onPictureFrame()``` callback.
 This function should awaken the waiting thread.
-   - The snapshot dimensions and format can be set using the corresponding parameters defined in camera::CameraParams.
+   - The snapshot dimensions and format can be set using the corresponding parameters defined in ```camera::CameraParams```.

 ### Sequence diagram
 Below is the call flow sequence diagram for a typical camera use case:
 ![Image](./camera-sequence-diagram.jpg?raw=true)

 ### Use cases
 For specific use cases of the API, such as stereo camera streaming, raw preview, and high framerate support, refer to the application note in the example test application.
-This application is located at: ```hardware/qcom/camera/libcamera/test/camera_test.cpp``` TODO: Point to the CAF location - add URL.
+This application is located at: ```hardware/qcom/camera/libcamera/test/camera_test.cpp``` in the repo ```ssh://git.quicinc.com:29418/platform/hardware/qcom/camera```.

+## Acronyms and abbreviations
+- BAM: Bus access manager
+- BLSP: BAM low-speed peripheral

-## More Information (TODO: Additional references)
+## Additional references
 Please refer to the following pages and documents for additional information:
 - User Guide and Developer Guide documents at: http://support.intrinsyc.com/projects/snapdragon-flight/documents
 - Information on pinouts, connectors and peripherals: http://dev.px4.io/hardware-snapdragon.html